Vivek Ramaswamy: Political positions

 Ramaswamy has often described himself as an American nationalist.
 He has described the United States as being in the middle of a national identity crisis, precipitated by what he calls "new secular religions like COVID-ism, climate-ism, and gender ideology".
 Although they were running against each other for the 2024 Republican nomination, Ramaswamy vocally supported Trump.
-After Trump was indicted on federal criminal charges in 2023, Ramaswamy immediately rallied behind him.
-He promised to pardon Trump if elected president.
+After Trump was indicted on federal criminal charges in 2023, Ramaswamy supported him, promising to pardon Trump if elected president.
 He also promised to pardon Julian Assange, Ross Ulbricht, and Edward Snowden.
 He suggested that he considered Robert F. Kennedy Jr. as a possible running mate.

 Anti-woke

 In 2023, The New York Times described Ramaswamy as an anti-woke candidate.
 Ramaswamy's August 2021 book, the New York Times bestseller, Woke Inc described his view of the so-called "modern woke-industrial complex".
 Ramaswamy gained recognition in right-wing circles by opposing corporate E.S.G. programs that advance political, social and environmental causes in businesses.
 In his presidential campaign, he asserted that "faith, patriotism and hard work" are being replaced by "new secular religions like Covidism, climatism and gender ideology."